ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 - Get bounty (100sp)

 - Plenty of fields surrounding the city, which has a low (14' high) wall, and is gated by sliding door.
-Tabarash is large city.
+Abarash is large city.
 The city with the temple of Fire is Ardavale.

 - Sell salt and make 105sp